Thursday, 17 July 2014

 Wet washing and food scraps were strewn about unappealingly, so we decided not to join them.
 We chose a tiny site at the far end, jammed in amongst cabins, and for that we paid €20, more than any other campsite this year.

-The man blustered a bit that we should let the water run longer, but I was adamant that we had done that, and in the end he took the number of our site and promised to send someone round when the problem was fixed (which never happened).
+The man blustered a bit that we should let the water run longer, but I was adamant that we had done that, and in the end he took the number of our site and promised to send someone round when the problem was fixed (this never happened).

-The truth was that I was enjoying being able to complain with relative fluency, and I went off in high spirits to the showers, to discover that the water was pleasantly warm.
+The truth was that I was enjoying being able to complain with relative fluency, and I went off in high spirits to the showers, to discover that the water was actually pleasantly warm.

 The rest of the afternoon was spent chasing the ever-moving shade on our patch of grass.
 It was as hot a day as any we had had on this trip and we were glad that we were not still walking.